Co-Occurring Disorders & Dual Diagnosis

 “Up to 65.5% of those with a substance dependence disorder had at least one mental disorder and 51% of those with a mental disorder had at least one substance dependence disorder.”

 – The Office of Substance Abuse and Mental Health Services Administration (SAMHSA)

-Mental health disorders can involve changes in thinking, behavior and mood, and they commonly cause a negative impact on the way eople live their everyday lives.
+Mental health disorders can involve changes in thinking, behavior, and mood, and they commonly hurt the way people live their everyday lives.
 According to studies, one out of five U.S. adults (over 40 million) suffer from a mental health condition, and nearly 60% of them did not receive treatment for their illness.

 Here are some of the most common mental health disorders associated with substance addiction:

 Anxiety disorders are the most common types of mental illnesses we see.
 Nearly 20% of U.S. adults struggle with anxiety, with approximately 23% of these people diagnosed with a severe case.
 Symptoms of anxiety may include:

 - Excessive worrying

 - Chest pains

 - Irrational fears

 - Feeling weak and nauseous.